Canadian pension fund HOOPP to open London office

 By Maiya Keidan, Iain Withers and Carolyn Cohn

-TORONTO/LONDON, Sept 15 (Reuters) - The Healthcare of Ontario Pension Plan (HOOPP), one of Canada's largest pension funds, told Reuters it plans to open an office in London and expand its investment footprint in Britain.
+TORONTO/LONDON, Sept 15 (Reuters) - The Healthcare of Ontario Pension Plan (HOOPP), one of Canada's largest pension funds, plans to open a London office as part of its global expansion, it said on Friday.

-The move represents a show of confidence in Britain, which is rolling out a number of post-Brexit reforms to boost investment and regain ground lost to financial centres like New York.
+"We see value in London as a hub to effectively support and manage HOOPP's growing assets," the spokesperson for the fund said in an interview.
+More details will be revealed in due course, the person said.

-A HOOPP spokesperson said the pension fund was planning to open a London office and added that it would share more information in due course.
+Another Canadian pension and Australia's top two largest schemes both invested in the UK recently.

-"We see value in London as a hub to effectively support and manage HOOPP's growing assets, as part of our continued effort to deliver value for our members," the spokesperson said.
+Australia's largest pension fund is hiring more staff in London and the country's second-biggest pension fund said it would open a new office in the city.

 The C$104 billion ($76.98 billion) pension fund has briefed local officials - including the City of London Corporation that runs the British capital's historic financial district - about the plans, a source with knowledge of the matter told Reuters.